 Use a Theme to Change Multiple Personalization Settings at Once

-With the Creators Update, Windows finally brings control of themes into the Settings app instead of the Control Panel app.
+Windows 10 finally brings control of themes into the Settings app instead of the Control Panel app.
 Themes let you coordinate and save a desktop background, accent color, sound scheme, and mouse cursors as a set you can reload more easily.

 You can click each of the theme categories—Background, Color, and so on—to set what you want to use.
 These links really just take you to other places in the Settings app where you can make the changes.
 When you’ve got things set up the way you like, click the “Save Theme” button and give your theme a name.

-If you scroll down a bit, you’ll see that Windows also comes with a number of preselected themes and gives you the option to download more from the Windows Store.
-Just browse through the list and pick the theme you want to use or click the “Get more themes in the Store” link to see what else is on offer.
+If you scroll down a bit, you’ll see that Windows also comes with some preselected themes and gives you the option to download more from the Windows Store.
+Browse through the list and pick the theme you want to use or click the “Get more themes in the Store” link to see what else is on offer.

 Change Your Start Menu Options

-We’re not going to spend a lot of time here, though, because we’ve already talked about all the ways you can customize your Start menu in Windows 10.
+We’re not going to spend a lot of time here, though, because we’ve already got a full guide to all the ways you can customize your Start menu in Windows 10.
 That includes what you can do on the Personalization screen as well as a bunch of other things you customize elsewhere in Windows.

 Change Your Taskbar Options

-Just like with the Start menu options, we’re not to going into detail about the Taskbar options available here because we’ve already covered those options and more that you can do to customize your taskbar in Windows 10.
+Just like with the Start menu options, we’re not to going into detail about the Taskbar options available here because we’ve already got a full guide to customizing your taskbar in Windows 10.
 In short, though, this is where you’ll come to customize options like whether the taskbar is locked from moving, automatically hides when you’re not using it, uses small or large icons, and how the taskbar is handled if you have multiple displays.

-As you can see, while Windows 10 may not provide quite the depth of customization options you had in Windows 7, it still provides enough to make it pretty easy to get Windows looking the way you want.
+As you can see, while Windows 10 might not provide quite the depth of customization options you had in Windows 7, it still provides enough to get Windows looking pretty good.
 And hey, if you can’t get things just the way you want and you’re willing to put in a bit more work, you can always try a tool like Rainmeter, which provides near endless customization opportunity.